Russian investigators charge Rosbank CEO-Ifax

 Several representatives from the Interior Ministry declined to answer questions on the report.

-The Rosbank CEO was held on Wednesday “on suspicion of receiving illegal compensation” totaling 5 million roubles ($159,600), the Russian Interior Ministry said in a statement.
+The Rosbank CEO was held on Wednesday “on suspicion of receiving illegal compensation” totalling 5 million roubles ($159,600), the Russian Interior Ministry said in a statement.

 Golubkov was also suspected of demanding a bribe of $1.5 million from a businessman to grant a loan, the statement said.
 Polyanitsyna was held on suspicion of being an intermediary.